daveremy/AZT_2025/_pages/packing-your-backpack.md

 - Balanced weight distribution between pockets

 Shoulder Straps:
-- Both straps have large top-opening pockets
-- Perfect for phone, small water bottles
-- Insta360 mount on right strap
+- Left strap has Insta360 X4 in magnetic mount
-- InReach on left strap
+- Right strap has 1L Smartwater bottle
+- Quick access to camera and water while hiking

 Side Pockets:
-- Two large water bottle pockets
+- Two large water bottle pockets, each with 1L Smartwater bottle
-- QuickPocket in left side for quick access to larger items (hat, gloves, snacks)
+- QuickPocket in left side for quick access to larger items
-- Poles when not using
+- Trekking poles when not using
-- Wet items that need to dry
+- Small zippered pocket behind right side pocket for valuables

 Front Mesh Pocket:
 - Rain gear for quick access